yemoalakija/just-phone/README.md

 ![Heroku Step 22](screenshots/heroku_22.png)
 </details><br />

-23. For Django to be able to understand how to use and where to store static files we need to add some extra rows to the settings.py file.
+23. For Django to be able to understand how to use and where to store static files we need to add some extra rows to the settings.py file and relate it to the frontend (React build static files) since we're deploying our app in one domain.

 <details><summary><b>Heroku Step 23</b></summary>